777arc/textbook/content/frequency_domain.rst

  S = np.fft.fftshift(np.fft.fft(s))

 We also need to figure out the x-axis values/label.
 Recall that we used a sample rate of 1 Hz to keep things simple.
 That means the left edge of the frequency domain plot will be -0.5 Hz and the right edge will be 0.5 Hz.
-If that doesn't make sense, it will after you get through the chapter on sampling.
+If that doesn't make sense, it will after you get through the chapter on :ref:`sampling-chapter`.
 Let's stick to that assumption that our sample rate was 1 Hz, and plot the FFT output's magnitude and phase with a proper x-axis label.
 Here is the final version of this Python example, and the output:

 .. code-block:: python